 By Jerri-Lynn Scofield, who has worked as a securities lawyer and a derivatives trader.
 She now spends much of her time in Asia and is currently working on a book about textile artisans.

-Ask just about any sentient American what s/he recalls about the eighth of November 2016, and you’ll likely get an earful to the election of Donald Trump as President– which The Hill today points out, neither party has yet to get past.
+Ask just about any sentient American what s/he recalls about the eighth of November 2016, and you’ll likely get an earful about the election of Donald Trump as President– which The Hill today points out, neither party has yet to get past.

 Ask any resident Indian to recall the same day, and you’ll hear an assessment of notebandi– demonetization.
 To recap for those new to the story, that evening, Prime Minister Narendra Modi delivered an unscheduled speech announcing the cancellation of Indian Rupees (Rs) 500 (about US$7.73) and Rs 1000 (US$15.47) notes– 86% of all cash then in circulation in what’s largely a cash-based economy– in order to ferret out black money.
 Holders of the cancelled notes were required to swap them for new ones by end 2016, using procedures that it soon became apparent were deeply flawed.

 Now, coincidentally, I happened to be visiting India when Modi announced the notebandi policy.
-And so I wrote a series of posts, combining my first-hand observations, with a more comprehensive analysis of the policy (see here, here, here, here, here, and here.).
+And so I wrote a series of posts, combining my first-hand observations, with a more comprehensive analysis of the policy (see here, here, here, here, here, and here.)

 Immediate Impact, Long-Term Effects